EmbraceLife/fastdebug/mds_output/index.md

     ### jn: (todos) After reading Radek's 3rd newsletter, I had an idea to create a beginner's map to recsys through otto competition.
 However, I am very slow on writing it up as great kaggler like Radek and Chris are faster in making new notebooks than I can read and experiment them.
 What shall I do? /2022-11-16
     ### jn: (todos) I have finished debug every line of code for local validation notebook, but I still need to revisit it to form a big picture as a whole, also I need to read more on recall metrics of otto dataset  /2022-11-16
     ### jn: I want to finish the beginners' map first at least the first version of it to have a sense of the scale of work to cover /2022-11-17
+    ### jn: becoming a DL practitioner or anything is a marathon, in order to keep working, I need to good health, which needs good sleep, which needs to have peace with my goal and progress everyday.
+I think I am in good path and I should allow myself to have peace! /2022-11-17
+    ### jn: to understand better of Kaggle discussions when I'm doing the map, I should first to extract the birdview logic from covisitation matrix model. /2022-11-17
+    ### jn: always update the kaggle notebooks to review code and notebook logics and then directly download into fastai_notebooks folder and use fastlistnbs to access them /2022-11-18
+    ### jn: todo (tomorrow) - update co-visitation matrix and local validation notebooks to Kaggle, use name with kaggle for fastdebug access /2022-11-18
+    ### jn: my first gold comment is my timestamp note on recsys intro videos on Andrew Ng.
+A famous topic and the usefulness of the comment both are important for rating /2022-11-19
+    ### jn: doing the map without a notebook and code is all over the places, I want to use notebook/codes to unite the pieces together, and I can just use index notebook to find them all /2022-11-19
+    ### jn: todo tomorrow - need to work on two more notebooks https://www.kaggle.com/code/danielliao/polars-proof-of-concept-lgbm-ranker/edit and https://www.kaggle.com/code/danielliao/matrix-factorization-pytorch-merlin-dataloader/edit /2022-11-19
+    ### jn: last two days 2022-11-19-21, I was consumed by how to refactor local validation notebook and the last 20 aid notebook.
+The problem is that processing data takes a lot of time even on Kaggle and many places can go wrong when running the whole thing with version control.
+After some reflections, I retrain myself to the following: 1. try not to change the original notebook codes as much as I can; 2. add detailed and searchable comments for each line of code necessarily; 3. go through all the good notebooks and revisit commented notebooks daily to improve the search experience /2022-11-21
+    ### jn: last two days 2022-11-19-21, I was consumed by how to refactor local validation notebook and the last 20 aid notebook.
+The problem is that processing data takes a lot of time even on Kaggle and many places can go wrong when running the whole thing with version control.
+After some reflections, I retrain myself to the following: 1. try not to change the original notebook codes as much as I can; 2. add detailed and searchable comments for each line of code necessarily; 3. go through all the good notebooks and revisit commented notebooks daily to improve the search experience /2022-11-21
+    ### jn: what an amazing discussion and thought process by @radek1 and @cdeotte https://www.kaggle.com/competitions/otto-recommender-system/discussion/366474 /2022-11-21
+    ### jn: well, I kind of finished all the notebooks shared by Radek on otto at the moment, my goal is to be able to experiment further on these notebooks freely on my own.
+The next step is to familiarize those notebooks, read more on the models even come back to the videos by Xavier /2022-11-23